nextcloud/documentation/admin_manual/installation/appliance_installation.rst

 Software Appliances
 ~~~~~~~~~~~~~~~~~~~

-There are number of pre-made virtual machine-based appliances:
+There are a number of pre-made virtual machine-based appliances:

 -  `SUSE Studio, ownCloud on openSuSE`_, runnable directly from an USB stick.
 -  `Amahi home server`_